AI wizard

 It wraps the Claude Agent SDK to perform the integration, reviewing project code and making edits as needed.

-To direct the agent, the wizard uses the PostHog MCP server as a context provider.
-The MCP provides the agent with skills and resources, which include workflow prompts, documentation, and example code to improve the correctness and completeness of the integration.
+To direct the agent, the wizard uses the PostHog context mill repository as a context provider.
+The context mill provides the agent with skills packages for great integrations, which include workflow prompts, documentation, and example code to maximize correctness and completeness.

 Developing the wizard